AntMan-opensource/AntMan-opensource.github.io/README.md

 In this paper, we conduct a large-scale empirical study using a newly constructed RV dataset containing 4,569 RVs, achieving a 953% expansion over prior RV datasets.
 Our study analyzes the characteristics of RVs, evaluates the effectiveness of the state-of-the-art RVD approaches, and investigates the root causes of false positives and false negatives, yielding key insights.
 Inspired by these insights, we design AntMan, a novel RVD approach that identifies both explicit and implicit call relations with modified functions, then employs inter-procedural taint analysis and intra-procedural dependency slicing within those functions to generate comprehensive signatures, and finally incorporates a flexible matching to detect RVs.
 Our comprehensive evaluation has demonstrated the effectiveness, generality and practical usefulness in RVD.
 Notably, AntMan has successfully detected 4,593 recurring vulnerabilities, with 307 confirmed by developers, and identified 73 new 0-day vulnerabilities across 15 repositories, receiving 5 CVE identifiers.

-The paper has been submitted to ISSTA 2025.

-This page lists the supplementary materials including the dataset, source code and reproducing scripts on our paper.
+This page provides supplementary materials for our paper, including the dataset, reproduction scripts for the empirical study, and the source code of AntMan along with its reproduction scripts for evaluation.

 # Empirical Study